pprzezwanski/gulpfile/README.md

 ### gulp approach sum-up

 No 'ctr + c' workflow.
 No need to restart gulp any images, fonts, icons operations (or even gulpfile changes when 'yarn gulp' command).
-Rarely there is a nedd to 'gulp refresh' after git merging with conflicts
+Rarely there is a need to 'gulp refresh' after git merging with conflicts